Chapter 10 BWV 16 Herr Gott, dich loben wir.

 When the last of these is complete so is the movement, compelled to end on a chord of either C or G because of the final g thematic note.
 As described above, Bach chooses the latter option for the reasons given.

 The lines progressively praise God, thank Him, note his Eternal Presence and offer Him reverence from the world at wide.
-The imitative lower voices employ ideas from the ritornello, suffused with Schweitzer’s three-note ‘joy’ motive, entering (bars 5-6) with an additional four-note figure which is loosely derived from the beginning of the given melody.
+The imitative lower voices employ ideas taken from the bass line, suffused with Schweitzer′s three-note ′joy′ motive.
+They enter (bars 5-6) with an additional four-note figure which is loosely derived from the beginning of the given melody.